-Business analysts and anyone who needs a thorough practical knowledge of the role business analysis can play in the success of Agile development projects.
-Agile Business Analysis is also a Technical module on the BCS Advanced Diploma in Business Analysis.
+Business analysts, customer journey analysts and anyone who needs a thorough practical knowledge of the role business analysis can play in the success of Agile development projects.
+Agile Business Analysis is also a Analytical Skills module on the BCS (ISEB) Advanced Diploma in Business Analysis.

 The Agile way of working is becoming ever more popular in modern business.
-It’s a smart way to work, and so it makes sense for you, the business analyst, to get to grips with how you can contribute to the success of Agile development projects.
+It’s a smart way to work, and allows the business analyst to get to grips with how to contribute to the success of Agile development projects.

-This course will help you do just that.
-Based on a true-to-life case study, you’ll use your existing business analysis knowledge and techniques and practise applying the Agile approach within a business analysis scenario.
-You’ll come away with a real understanding of how business analysis is applied within the context of the Agile philosophy.
+Using a true-to-life case study, learners use their existing business analysis knowledge and techniques, practising applying the Agile approach within a business analysis scenario.
+They come away with a real understanding of how business analysis is applied within the context of the Agile philosophy.

-You’ll not only explore the philosophy behind Agile, but the methods and techniques used within business and the principles that guide this way of working.
-You’ll also consider holistic and lean thinking, and how they can benefit your business.
+The course explores the philosophy behind Agile, the methods and techniques used within business and the principles that guide this way of working.
+The course also looks at the benefits of holistic and lean thinking in business.

-Presented to you by one of the expert training consultants pictured below, each member of our Agile Business Analysis training team bring their substantial experience of working as business analysts on Agile projects
+Presented by one of the expert training consultants pictured below.
+Each member of our Agile Business Analysis training team brings substantial experience of working, in the BA role, on Agile projects.

 Yes.
-During this three day course you’ll receive all the training you need to prepare for the BCS Agile Business Analysis Professional Certificate exam, which is held on the final afternoon of the course.
+During this three day course you’ll receive all the training you need to prepare for the BCS Agile Business Analysis Professional Certificate exam.
 A pass in this module will contribute to the BCS International Advanced Diploma in Business Analysis.

 If this course is part of your BCS Advanced Diploma in Business Analysis programme you have a choice of further modules you can take including Business Architecture, Data Analysis, Advanced Requirements Engineering, Business Finance, Benefits Planning and Realisation, Stakeholder Engagement and Team Leadership.
 The structure of the certification is shown here.

 The Agile Philosophy